Charlotte Knights: Prior professional baseball in Charlotte

-The first professional baseball team in Charlotte was the Charlotte Hornets, which played only a single season.
+The first professional baseball team in Charlotte was the Charlotte Hornets, which initially only played a single season in 1892.
 In 1900, the city was home to the Charlotte Presbyterians.
 A year later, a new Hornets team formed.
 The Hornets competed in various leagues for 66 seasons through 1972.
 In 1937, the Washington Senators, later the Minnesota Twins, purchased the team.
 The Hornets remained a minor league affiliate of the Senators/Twins for 35 years.
 In 1940, Calvin Griffith, the son of Senators owner Clark Griffith and future owner of the Senators/Twins, built an approximately 5,000-seat park in Charlotte's Dilworth neighborhood, Clark Griffith Park.
 It would be the home of Charlotte baseball for the next half-century.

 The Hornets spent most of the first half of the 20th century in the low minors (in some years, as low as Class D–equivalent to a Rookie-level team today).
 However, they were the Senators' second-highest affiliate for much of that time.
 The Hornets joined the Class A South Atlantic League (SAL) in 1954.
 They had previously been members of the SAL in the 1920s.
 The league became a Double-A circuit in 1963 and was reorganized as the Southern League in 1964.
 In 1972, Charlotte was home to two teams: the Hornets and Minnesota's Class A affiliate in the Western Carolinas League, the Charlotte Twins.
 After a lackluster season, however, the Twins were moved to Orlando, Florida, as the Orlando Twins.
 The Hornets also disbanded after the 1972 season, leaving the city without professional baseball.